Dcoxmen/FivePlayers/README.md

-# MERN CRUD w JWT Auth and Redux - Game Maker
+# MERN Fury Phaser Game and CRUD Profile w JWT Auth and Redux

-# Game Maker Profile Project
+# Phaser Tank Game with Membership Portal

+> MERN Fury is a lightweight turn based game made with the Phaser javascript engine framework for 2D HTML5 browser games.
+The game is accessible
+> through a player membership portal which requires a name, email and password to join.
+Once registered the new user is redirected to the login
+> form that takes them to their player dashboard.
+All of the members features are available from this interface to add/update a profile, list your
+> favorite game links, skill set, and, access to play MERN Fury.
+Membership profiles are viewable by the public and are not required to be logged
-> Profile sign up and login network app built with the MERN stack, JWT authentication, and Redux.
-This app allows user to create a profile
+> into view.
+Profile portal network was built with the MERN stack technology, JWT authentication, and Redux.
-> to display info, game links, and, skill set about themselves to follow members.
-Authentication is managed by Passport and JWT Token creation while
+> Authentication is managed by Passport and JWT Token creation while Redux manages this across states.
+Concurrently was installed to create
-> Redux manages this across states.
-Concurrently was installed to create an easier way to start up both the node.js and react client servers together
+> an easier way to start up both the node.js and react client servers together for faster development.
-> for faster development.
-Backend set-up (aka Node server) included Database model design using MongoDB and Mongoose then user api routes and authentication were built and tested with Postman.
-Frontend with bootstrap and react client was initiated.
-React Router and Redux with Reducers were used to
+> Designed database models using MongoDB and Mongoose then user api routes and authentication were built and tested with Postman.
+The Frontend was
-> manage states and authentication.
-MVC concept applied.
-I am new to react and redux.
-Still learning and challenging myself.
-This is first time I have used redux.The goal and main feature of the app is to present
+> made with react and bootstrap.
+React Router and Redux with Reducers were used to manage states and authentication.
+MVC concepts were applied.
-> the game made with phaser technology.
+> The game was made with phaser technology utilizing it's built in Arcade physics engine and WebGL with Canvas to create fast rendering.
+This is
+> is all connected and powered from a google firebase database using device orientation sensors to use a smartphone as an optional controller.
+> Some challenges in developing the game included resolving land and vehicle destruction issues, controller syncronization and state sequence.
+>
+> Here is link to demo of working app: https://quiet-refuge-58696.herokuapp.com/login

 ## Quick Start